tongakuot/tongakuot/README.md

 - Working knowledge of SQL

-- 🔭 I’m currently working on dash application.
+- 🔭 I’m currently working on a Web Scraping project.
-- 🌱 I’m currently learning NLP, Dash & Shiny.
+- 🌱 I’m currently learning NLP.
 - 👯 I’m looking to collaborate on data science, Distill for R, machine learning, & teaching.
 - 🤔 I’m looking for help with NLP & machine learning.
 - 💬 Ask me about data science, statistics, mathematics, R, and Python.